34 Favorite Fall Flowers and Plants for Your Garden

 Zinnia

 Zinnias have a well-deserved reputation for being easy to grow from seed or seedling.
-If you follow "cut and come again" guidance, you'll have a succession of zinnia blooms from summer to first frost.
+You may want to try following "cut and come again" guidance.
+If you do, you'll have a succession of zinnia blooms from summer to first frost.

-For a long and abundant zinnia season in your garden, buy both packs of seeds and packs of seedlings.
-You'll have colorful blooms in early summer and, with successive sowings of the seeds, more blooms will follow.
+For a long and abundant zinnia season in your garden, buy packs of both seeds and seedlings.
+You'll have colorful blooms in early summer.
+And, with successive sowings of the seeds, more blooms will follow.

 Tip: Heat and humidity can cause powdery mildew on zinnias.
-It's easy to just snip off the tainted blooms and foliage.
+Fortunately, you just need to snip off the tainted blooms and foliage.
 To ease the problem, look for mildew-resistant zinnia varieties.

 Planting Fall Flowers